 Glass canopies offer numerous advantages to commercial and domestic entrances and are very practical for use.
 A canopy to an office entrance can provide protection to harsh weather elements as you fumble for door keys or even be the much-needed dry area for visitors or customers who are in line waiting to be served.
 Canopy glasses used for commercial glass entrance have another use altogether, and that is complimenting the aesthetics of a place.
 Commercial glass entrance designed as canopies in buildings today are the epitome of modern architecture, they scream luxury and are an indication of quality.

-glass canopy gives a striking appeal to several types of entrances that would otherwise be let down by any other type of lesser materials such as plastic and polycarbonate materials.
+A glass canopy gives a striking appeal to several types of entrances that would otherwise be let down by any other type of lesser materials such as plastic and polycarbonate materials.
 Glass canopies provide the wow factor and set a certain tone and mood to visitors making them linger just a little bit longer at a premise.
 The aesthetical value of commercial glass canopies is so appealing that customers are drawn to the doorway and are left with a permanent first impression of what grandeur and design are all about.

 Glass forming and forging technologies go back to the eighteenth century and have changed at a fast pace.
 The changes in technology are expanding the sculptural and functional possibilities of this wonderful material.
 The built environment is ushering in a utopian design and feel of built infrastructure as hot and cold glass bending methods evolve.
 Glass bending technology and methods allow architects material repertoire to expand and invite light to our entrances in ways that one would think to be utterly impossible.